iagox86/skullsecurity.org/cv.md

 In 2023, I started at GreyNoise.
 I continued to write a decent amount, so I update this page on a best-effort basis.
 Let me know if you see something missing!

+In June/2026, I started at Censys.
+I don't know what the future of publications will hold, stay tuned!

 # 2026

 ## Tools, projects, code releases, etc